Research Project Descriptions

 Work Began: 01/01/2003

-Title: Design and Optimization of Power Supplies for Wireless Integrated MicroSystems
+Title: Modeling of Power Supplies for Wireless Integrated MicroSystems

 Graduate Students: Fabio Albano (MSE)